WeekieNHN/WeekieNHN.github.io/projects.markdown

 # Games

-[**Frank Podraza**](/about/frank/){:target="_blank"} is the games lead here.
-He has built 2 mobile games and is beginning work on his first PC game.
+I have built 2 mobile games and I'm beginning work on my first PC game.
 These games are either under development or released.

 ## Launch My Dog